AlanCoding/django-ansible-base/docs/rbac.md

 # Role-Based Access Control (RBAC)

-This documents the Role Based Access Control (RBAC) implementation.
-This intended for a developer audience.
+This intended for a developer audience, for applying this system to a Django app, for instance.

 This is derived from the RBAC system in AWX which was implemented roughly in the year 2015, and this remained stable until an overhaul, with early work